 The focus of this method is to enhance the stability on a longboard while moving at a faster speed, especially on inclined surfaces.
 For this purpose, it is advised to locate a flat inclined surface and practice riding and making small heelside and toe based turns.
 Learning turns on an inclined surface will help maintain the balance at a fast speed and polish your skills.

-In addition to this, users should experiment with the technique and try to ride in both narrow and wide stance to identify the most suitable stance for him/herself.
+In addition to this, users should experiment with the technique and try to ride in both narrow and wide stances to identify the most suitable stance for him/herself.
 The trick of mastering small uncontrolled turns is putting additional pressure on the front foot.
 Along with this, the situation can also be controlled by making small voluntary turns.

 The crux of enhanced speed lies in balancing the movement with the steering foot.
 Furthermore, the step also involves pushing through the natural foot.
 However, the method can also be reversed and is especially advantageous to long-distance skaters.